WanjiruNgari2/JavaScript-with-Per-Scrimba/README.md

   and later exploring frameworks such as React to strengthen my frontend development skills.
 I plan to continue expanding my JavaScript foundation by building independent projects, experimenting with APIs, and later exploring frameworks such as React to strengthen my frontend development skills.

-Would you like me to create a matching repo description (the short summary under your repo name) and a one-line tagline for your GitHub repo card too?
-(That’s what appears on your profile grid.)